xebialabs/xl-docker-images/docs/customisation.md

 This command will build and tag a docker image for you.
 If you would like to run this image locally, you can do this now by running

-`docker run -it --rm -p 5601:5601 -e ACCEPT_EULA=Y xl-release-custom:9.5.0`
+`docker run -it --rm -p 5516:5516 -e "ADMIN_PASSWORD=desired_admin_password" -e ACCEPT_EULA=Y xl-release-custom:9.5.0`

 If you would like to host this elsewhere, you have two options

 1. (Recommended) [Push this image to a docker registry](https://docs.docker.com/engine/reference/commandline/push/) of your choice.
 You can either [set up your own registry](https://docs.docker.com/registry/), or use an offering from DockerHub, AWS, GCP and many others.
 The simplest way of achieving this is to simply run
   - `docker tag xl-release-custom:9.5.0 yourdockerhuborg/xl-release-custom:9.5.0`
   - `docker push yourdockerhuborg/xl-release-custom:9.5.0`
-  - (On the node you would like to run the container) `docker run -it --rm -p 5601:5601 -e ACCEPT_EULA=Y yourdockerhuborg/xl-release-custom:9.5.0`
+  - (On the node you would like to run the container) `docker run -it --rm -p 5516:5516 -e "ADMIN_PASSWORD=desired_admin_password" -e ACCEPT_EULA=Y yourdockerhuborg/xl-release-custom:9.5.0`
 2. By using [`docker export`](https://docs.docker.com/engine/reference/commandline/export/) and [`docker load`](https://docs.docker.com/engine/reference/commandline/load/).
 This is not a recommended approach as it requires you to move a tar file between different machines.